OpenRobotLab/PointLLM/README.md

 1. In `PointLLM` folder, create a directory named `checkpoints`.
 2. Download the pre-trained LLM and point encoder: [ PointLLM_7B_v1.1_init](https://huggingface.co/RunsenXu/PointLLM_7B_v1.1_init/tree/main) or [PointLLM_13B_v1.1_init](https://huggingface.co/RunsenXu/PointLLM_13B_v1.1_init/tree/main).
 Put them in the `checkpoints` directory.
-3. Note, the above "v1.1" means we use the Vicuna-v1.1 checkpoints, and you do **not** need to download the original LLaMA weights again.
+3. Note that the above "v1.1" means we use the Vicuna-v1.1 checkpoints, and you do **not** need to download the original LLaMA weights again.

 #### Start Training
 1. For stage-1 training, simply run: